 Ion Channel Drug Developer Maxion Therapeutics Appoints Eva-Lotta Allan as Chair of its Board of Directors

 Today, Maxion Therapeutics (“Maxion”), the biotechnology company developing antibody-based drugs for previously untreatable ion channel- and GPCR-driven diseases, announced the appointment of senior industry leader Eva-Lotta Allan as the Chair of its Board of Directors.
-The announcement comes at an important moment of growth of the company, following its USD $16 million Series A fundraise earlier this year.
+The announcement comes at an important moment of growth of the company, following its USD $16 million pre-Series A fundraise earlier this year.

 Eva-Lotta brings significant Board Chair and Non-Executive Director (NED) experience from life science companies and 30 years of corporate, business development and operational expertise combined with a wealth of partnership experience from the biotech industry.
 As Immunocore’s Chief Business Officer (CBO), Eva-Lotta achieved USD $320 million Series A fundraising and established significant partnerships with top pharmaceutical companies over five years.
 Prior to that, she was CBO at Ablynx for seven years, participating in taking the company public and completed several strategic partnerships.
 Eva-Lotta is currently Chair of Draupnir Bio, and is NED at Almirall (where she also chairs the Nomination and Remuneration Committee), Aleta BioTherapeutics, and Crescendo Biologics.